KholoudAhmedx/cs50-final-project/README.md

 # cs50-final-project
-A simple todo application that helps you maintain your day-to-day tasks or list everything that you have to do.
+A simple todo application that helps you maintain your day-to-day tasks or list everything that you have to do which uses CRUD operations to store the data of each user into the database.<br />
+To use the application you first have to create a new account then to login to be able to add/update/delete new tasks.

 ## [Demo link ]: (https://youtu.be/aiN8VIyxHDg)

 # Tech/Framework used